BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 Its benefits it means that you no longer need to consider whether the array will out of bounds.

+If you only need to get a specific item, you can use `ClipboardManager.primaryClipItemsOrNull`.

 > The following example

 ```kotlin